 As a managed service provider, we understand how repetitive some of our advice can be.
 However, we repeat this advice so often because it works.
-That's why we're sharing a few tips to help you keep your IT functional, while also giving you a peek into our processes.
+That’s why we’re sharing a few tips to help you remember to keep your IT functional, while also giving you a peek into our processes.

 This is probably the biggest IT stereotype there is…but that’s only because a reboot often solves your current issue.
 Think of a reboot as a power nap for your device.
 It gives it a chance to “forget” its issues and start fresh, often resolving the issue you’ve encountered.
 Okay, that’s not the technical explanation, but we don’t want to bore you with that.
 That’s why we have a tendency to ask if you’ve rebooted your device yet.

 This method works often enough, that it is always worth trying.